 CJ: On the farm by Sylva.)

-ME: I see in the paper this week that you’ve
+ME: I see in the paper this week that you’ve had five generations?

 CJ: Uh huh

 ME: Do his kids and grandchildren live down there by them?